Aged care means assessment 065-09000000

 Note: from 12 October 2024 onwards, Process Direct will receive all aged care entry and departure event notification instead of Customer First.
 Customer First will contain aged care event notification that occurred before 12 October 2024.

 From 1 November 2025, DVA will be responsible for advising the MND status of the care recipients they are responsible for.
-This included both elected MND and failed to provide their means information MND statuses.
+This includes both elected MND and failed to provide their means information MND statuses.

 Opting in for Residential Aged Care